PascalLesage/presamples/docs/source/quickstart.rst

     >>> ag_loader = presamples.PackagesDataLoader([ag_fp])

-One of the important things the ``PackagesDataLoader`` does in create an ``Indexer`` for each presamples package.
-This indexer simply returns an integer representing the column number of the presamples array from which data should be taken.
+One of the important things the ``PackagesDataLoader`` does is create an ``Indexer`` for each presamples package.
+This indexer simply returns an integer representing the column number of the presamples array from which data will be taken.
 By default, the ``Indexer`` returns indices at random (useful for e.g. Monte Carlo simulations).
-However, it can also return values sequentially (see XXX).
+However, it can also return values sequentially (see :ref:`sequential_indexers`) and can also be seeded (see :ref:`seeded_indexers`).

 .. code-block:: python